Anastasia-Labs/opshin-audit/catalyst_docs/audit-tracker-template.typ

     assert x == 1
 ```
 - When there is no return type mentioned, data is constructed for integer 0 in addition to `mkNilData`
+- performance - minor - add this finding
 ```python
 @wraps_builtin
 def add_integer(x: int, y: int) -> int: